 WHAT’S IN A NAME

 Pick a horse that is named after someone you know, you might love them or it could be someone you can’t stand, it doesn’t really matter but it will help you narrow the field.
-You might know a Weird Al or a Rare Bob or even a Harry The Viking or a Swing Bill!
-Italian Punters might also take a shine to ‘Roberto Goldback‘.
-Not forgetting…Join Together for any of you with impending nuptials!
+You might know an Oscar (Oscar Time) or even a Bob (Bob Ford) or Al (Al Co)!
+The royalists amongst you might also take a shine to Duke Of Lucca, Royale Knight or any one of a host of ‘Kings’ in the mix including Portrait King and Balthazar King!

-Go for a ‘grey’ (thats the colour of the horse by the way), this narrows the field dramatically, only 4 ‘greys’ lined up in 2011.
-They don’t have the best record in the race, but Neptune Collonges won last year and King John’s Castle was runner up in 2008.
+Go for a ‘grey’ (thats the colour of the horse by the way), this narrows the field dramatically, only 4 ‘greys’ have been entered in 2015.
+They don’t have the best record in the race, but Neptune Collonges won in 2012 and King John’s Castle was runner up in 2008.
 These horses could appeal to the ‘grey pound’, especially to Senior Citizens looking to replace the income the Chancellor has snatched from them recently!
-Try and win some of your pension back with Chicago Grey.
+Try and win some of your pension back with Ballycasey or Corrin Wood who both have guaranteed spots this year.

 Look for the jockey who’s wearing silks (that’s his jockey outfit), in your favourite colour and hope he’s riding a decent horse.
-A stat you might like is that three of the last four winners of the Grand National have had green in their silks.
+A stat you might like is that all seven of the last winners have had green or yellow in their silks and some even had both.
 My sister-in-law always picks a horse wearing pink and you’d be amazed by how often she wins!

 Another interesting way of picking a horse is by relating it to your job.
-Anybody working in a trawler or a chippie should get their money on Seabass while plasterers may stick a few quid on Forpadydeplasterer.
-Work in a bank?
-Then how does Any Currency sound?
+Anybody working in a bank or in finance may fancy Any Currency and if you work for the Royal Mail The Package may peak your interest.
+HM Customs inspectors might want to stick a few quid on Super Duty?
 Or maybe you’re a leprechaun and The Rainbow Hunter grabs your fancy!

 ASK RED RUM